raspberrypi/style-guide/style-guide.md

 *   BBC Model A
 *   BBC Model B
 *   Bcc – blind carbon copy.
 Do not spell out this acronym.
 (See also Cc.)
 Also Bcc'd, Bcc'ing.
-*   BCM2835 – SoC made by Broadcom, used in the Raspberry Pi.
-Can be shortened to 2835 after first use.
+*   BCM2XXX (eg BCM2835, BCM2837, BCM2711) – SoCs made by Broadcom, used in Raspberry Pi computers.
+Can be shortened to 2835, 2837, 2711 after first use.
 *   Beagle Board
 *   beta – do not capitalise unless part of an official product lane. *Raspberry Pi's beta release for developers; try Yahoo!
 Messenger Beta.*
 *   BGA – ball grid array
 *   biannual, bimonthly, biweekly – do **not** use.
 Instead use every two months or twice a month etc. which is longer, but which avoids confusion.
 *   billion – use numerals with billion: *5 billion people*.
 Abbreviate to bil only if space is at a premium.
 *   binary
 *   binary blob – a pejorative term in the free software community.
-Do not use to refer to the GPU in the Raspberry Pi.
+Do not use to refer to the GPU in Raspberry Pi computers.
 *   binary 1/binary 0 – write the digit, not the number
 *   BIOS – Basic Input/Output System
 *   bitstream